mrdoob/three.js/threejs/lessons/threejs-game.md

 It's common for one component to look up another and when looking them up they have to match by type otherwise you might get the wrong one.
 We could instead give each component a name and you could look them up by name.
-That would be more flexible in that could have more than one component of the same type but it would also be more tedious.
+That would be more flexible in that you could have more than one component of the same type but it would also be more tedious.
 Again, I'm not sure which is better.

 On to the components themselves.
 Here is their base class.